angelosstaboulis/ObjectiveC-Array/README.md

 # ObjectiveC-Array
-This is a small app tha i made in Objective to show how can somebody sort an array of values
+This is a small app tha i made in Objective C to show how can somebody sort an array of values